Common Questions About NY Criminal Defense

 What do I do when I or a loved one gets arrested?

-If you or a loved one is arrested in NY or NJ, you must invoke your right to remain silent.
-This ensures that no incriminating statements are made that could be used against you in court.
-You should not speak to the police and instead contact this office immediately.
-No decisions should be made during this time without a lawyer.
+If you or a loved one is arrested in NY or NJ, the most important thing you can do is to remain calm and invoke your right to remain silent.
+This ensures that no incriminating statements or misinterpretations are made that could be used against you in court.
+You should not speak to the police, even if they seem friendly or try to reassure you, and instead contact our office immediately.
+No decisions should be made without a lawyer present.
+An experienced criminal defense attorney like Mario Gallucci can help you understand what’s happening and will work to protect your rights from the very beginning of the legal process.
+Legal guidance during the early stages of a criminal case can have a major impact on the outcome of your case and trial.

 Does a person have to speak to the police after being arrested?

 No!
-You have your Miranda rights to remain silent.
-The right to remain silent is meant to protect the person who was arrested, by helping them avoid making self-incriminating statements.
+After being arrested, you have the constitutional right to remain silent, and you are under no obligation to answer any questions from the police.
+This right is protected by the Fifth Amendment and emphasized through the Miranda warning.
+The right to remain silent is meant to protect the person who was arrested by helping them avoid making self-incriminating statements.
+Exercising your right to remain silent is not an admission of guilt – it is a way to protect yourself.
 Police are required to inform a person of their Miranda rights both when they are in custody and before they are questioned.
+If law enforcement continues to question you after you’ve invoked this right, their actions may be unlawful.
+Always wait to speak with your lawyer first.

 What if the officer did not read my rights?

 That would depend on whether you were interrogated or not.
-This is a very tricky area of law where you need an experienced lawyer to counsel you.
+If police failed to read you your Miranda rights, it does not automatically invalidate your arrest.
+This is a very tricky area of law where details matter, and you need an experienced lawyer to counsel you, review the specifics of your case, and determine whether your rights were violated.
 In some cases, if your rights were not read to you, statements made during questioning may not be able to be used as evidence during the trial.

 What happens after a person is arrested?

-After a person is arrested in NY or NJ, they are brought to the precinct they were arrested in for arrest processing.
+After a person is arrested in NY or NJ, they are brought to the local precinct or police station they were arrested in for arrest processing.
+This includes being fingerprinted and photographed, along with the person’s information being entered into the criminal justice system.
+The next steps can vary depending on the nature of the offense, the person’s criminal history, and other circumstances.
 This is a critical stage of the arrest process, and the advice of a lawyer is paramount.
 You have a right to consult with a lawyer both before and during questioning, and these rights can be exercised at any time.
+In most cases, the arrested person will be held after processing until their arraignment, which usually takes place within 24 hours of the arrest.

 What is an arraignment?

-An arraignment is your first appearance before a Judge, where you are formally given your charges and where bail is set.
-I cannot emphasize enough how important it is for you to have a lawyer at this stage.
-This is also the time where you will answer the charges by telling the court whether you plead guilty or not guilty.
+An arraignment is where bail is set and you are formally given your charges.
+It cannot be emphasized enough how important it is to have a lawyer at this stage.
+During an arraignment, you will also answer the charges by telling the court whether you plead guilty, not guilty, or no contest.
+Your lawyer will advocate on your behalf, argue for lower or no bail, and start building your defense right off the bat.
 What happens after your arraignment depends on the crime you are charged with and how you plead.
+The outcome of this initial hearing can set the tone for the rest of the case, so strong legal representation from The Gallucci Law Firm is crucial.

 What is the difference between a felony and a misdemeanor?